Stock market today: Asia markets higher ahead of US inflation, Fed rates decision

 The Dow Jones Industrial Average gained 0.6% to 34,066.33.
 The Nasdaq composite rallied 1.5% to 13,461.92.

-Investors see high-growth stocks as some of the biggest beneficiaries of lower rates, and they led the market Monday.
+High-growth stocks, seen by investors as some of the biggest beneficiaries of lower rates, led the market Monday.
 Tech stocks alone accounted for more than half the S&P 500’s gain, powered by gains of at least 1.5% for both Microsoft and Apple.

 Forecasters expect Tuesday’s inflation update to show consumer prices rose 4.1% over a year earlier last month.
 That would be down from April’s 4.9% and last June’s peak above 9% but more than double the Fed target of 2%.